Things to Do in Berlin

 - Treehouse at the wall

-- and many Street Art on our way
+- and some Street Art on our way

-If you are ready for a journey into the history, don't doubt and book this free walking tour!
+If you are ready for a journey into the crazy part of the history of Berlin, don't doubt and book this free walking tour!

 Join us to learn about the most revolutionary and controversial movements in world history: welcome to the Berlin Communist & Socialist tour.
 The goal of the tour is to give you a deeper understanding of movements that have changed and largely shaped world history from the end of the 19th century up to the present day.
 From Marx and Engels, through revolution led by Luxembourg and Liebknecht, the Cold War and the Berlin Wall up to leftwing movements today.